Warrior War of Words

 Ariel Story Paradigm

 I debated PF from 2013-2016, and co-coached PF at Grovetown High School the last two years.
 I have been judging since 2016.
-Junior English Education Major at Kennesaw State University. :)
+Senior Secondary English Ed Major at Kennesaw State University. :)

 Important things during the round (PF):

 Please give me clear, concise voters as to why your team won the round.
-It makes it easy for your opponent and me.
+It makes it easy for your opponent and I.

 Please do not run any theory or K arguments, this is Public Forum debate, and it's not really impressive here.